pengyue/popular_words_map_reduce/README.md

 The project is to create a command to generate a top x popular words report on a given number.
 It uses Symfony 3 framework and implemented with customized template, it utilizes dependency injection, service container, unit tests, integration tests, behat tests, SOLID design pattern such as observer pattern.
-It has nearly 100% code coverage on the main logic directories (src/).
+100% code coverage on the main logic directories (src/) could be achieved, however, due to time limit, a few demo test class are written.

 ## Getting Started